Blog

 Our core is made to resist movement but It is also there to generate power during movement.

 Think of a baseball or golf swing.
 Our body has the ability to rotate and generate force.
-Reasons why I love cable rotations and woodchops.
+Reasons why I love cable rotations.

 It helps us train that type of movement and gets us out of the general up and down exercises.
 We need to move side to side occasionally!

-People also love these type exercises to work on the side of the abdomen (obliques), a look that people are generally chasing is tightening the waist.
+People also love these type exercises to work on the side of the abdomen (obliques).
 Although this won’t “directly” slim down the waist, It can help gain some muscle in that area.

 I find these to be much more effective than a standing side crunch.